catenax-ng/product-onboarding/github/README.md

 Contribution access to a repository in our GitHub organization is granted on a team level.
 We do not grant this kind of access to individuals.
-Access is again managed by our terraform variables under [github folder](..github/).
+Access is again managed by our terraform variables under [github folder](../github).

-To manage contribution access for a team on a repository, edit the `terraform.tfvars` file in the `github` directory.
+To manage contribution access for a team on a repository, edit [terraform.tfvars](terraform.tfvars) file in the [github folder](../github) directory.

-There, add a new map entry to the `github_repositories_teams` variable inside `terraform.tfvars`.
+There, add a new map entry to the `github_repositories_teams` variable inside [terraform.tfvars](terraform.tfvars).
 As convention, we decided for the map key to be a combination of repository and team (`<repository-name-team-name>`).
 This is done, because we have cases of multiple teams contributing to a single repository.
 This is configured, by adding multiple entries to the `github_repositories_teams` map, containing the same repository, but a different team